 3. High-Fat Foods

-While healthy fats are an essential part of a balanced diet, consuming too much unhealthy fat during your period can worsen symptoms such as bloating and cramps.
+While healthy fats are an essential part of a balanced diet, consuming too much unhealthy fat during your period can worsen discomfort such as bloating and cramps.
 These high-fat foods take longer to digest (10) and can make you feel sluggish and uncomfortable.

 In addition, some high-fat foods contain arachidonic acid (AA), which can increase the production of prostaglandins (11) – hormone-like substances that cause inflammation and pain during menstruation (12).